wendymunyasi/Akan-IP2/ReadME.md

 * The name generator is not working at all.

 ## License
-> MIT License &copy 2019 Victor
+> MIT License &copy 2019 Wendy.

 ## Collaborate
 To collaborate, reach me on [Email](wendymunyasi@gmail.com)